 -Karl Edward Wagner, “The Thirteen Best Supernatural Horror Novels (1983, Twilight Zone Magazine)

-The R R Ryan novels on the KEW list are some of the most difficult to find and this reprint wasn’t cheap ( my limited edition copy is #6 out of 450 offered for sale).
+The R R Ryan novels on the KEW list are some of the most difficult to find.
+This reprint wasn’t cheap ( my limited edition copy is #6 out of 450 offered for sale).
 It’s still nowhere near as expensive as the 1940 edition, if you can locate one.
-Oddly enough, this reprint was taken from an original edition which had belonged to Wagner himself.
+Oddly enough, this reprint was taken from an original edition which belonged to KEW.

 One of the more amusing things I’ve encountered in the introduction to this book (by DH Olson) is the assumption that RR Ryan was a woman.
 From what I understand, many people (most notably Karl Edward Wagner) had made this assumption as well.
 For years no one knew a thing about RR Ryan and the few people who had read the scarce books by this author assumed the identity to be female (because of the writing style).
 There’s even a small artist’s rendition of the woman RR Ryan in the front.